 Heat illness prevention for outdoor workers

-As temperatures begin to rise, it's important to take measures to keep outdoor workers healthy and prevent heat-related illness.
+As summer approaches and temperatures begin to rise, it's important to take measures to keep outdoor workers healthy and prevent heat-related illness.

-The Washington state heat rules require University units to provide the following actions when the temperature is at or above 80 degrees:
+The Washington state heat rules require University units to do the following when the temperature is at or above 80 degrees:

 • Encourage and allow workers to take paid preventive cool-down rest periods as needed;

-• Provide enough shade or other way of cooling down—like an air-conditioned building or running vehicle—for all workers on a meal or rest break to use;
+• Provide enough shade or other way of cooling down—like an air-conditioned building or running vehicle—for all workers on a meal or rest break;

-• Provide enough cool drinking water for each worker to drink a quart per hour; and
+• Provide enough cool drinking water for each worker to drink one quart per hour; and

 • Closely observe new personnel, personnel returning from absences, and all personnel during heat waves.

-Additional protections for outdoor workers are in effect when the temperature reaches 90 degrees.
+Additional protections for outdoor workers are required when the temperature reaches 90 degrees.

 Heat-related illness can be serious, but is preventable.
 Visit the Outdoor Heat Exposure webpage for more information.